स स्तोम्यः

 consent.
 Sumantra,

-the charioteer and one of the misters of King Dasharatha, told him privately to
+the charioteer and one of the misters of King Dasharatha, told him privately

-performance of Ashwamedha
+oversee the performance of Ashwamedha

 Yagna.
 Upon